Commercial, noncommercial and structural pesticide applicators

 - SPCA: Structural Pest Control - Fumigation Endorsement

-To recertify, you must either attend an approved recertification workshop (see workshop section below) or take the exam.
-You must take the exam or attend a recertification workshop in each license category for which you need to recertify.
+Recertification is one requirement to renew your pesticide applicator license.
+To recertify, you must either attend an approved recertification workshop (see workshop section below) or retest.
+You must attend a recertification workshop or retest in each certification category for which you need to recertify.
+Study manuals are available to prepare for retesting.

-Learn more about pesticide applicator recertification requirements from the Minnesota Department of Agriculture (MDA) including license types, deadlines and fees.
+Learn more about pesticide applicator workshop and retesting recertification requirements from the Minnesota Department of Agriculture (MDA) including license types, certification categories, deadlines and fees.

 To check your certification status, go to the MDA licensing search page.